rehierl/node-tree-outliner/2-2-implementation/0-2-implicit-associations.md

 In cases where the environment of an implementation does not provide the means to determine a node's node level, these values have to be determined "manually".
 However, the implementation of the tree traversal algorithm does provide the means to efficiently maintain a "current node level" value.
-That is, because it knows exactly when it enters the next node (level+1) and when that node is being exited (level-1).
+That is because it knows exactly when it enters the next node (level+1) and when that node is being exited (level-1).